LANdrew12/Step-by-Step-Setup-of-Linux-Ubuntu-JupyterHub/README.md

 You should now be able to access Jupyterhub from other network devices by going to the browser and typing ```https://192.168.REPLACE.REPLACE:433``` but with your IPV4 address from the hosting computer instead of '192.168.REPLACE.REPLACE'.

+The password and username for your JupyterHub login will be the same as your hosting computers password and username.

 # Setting Up to Run as a Service